ibm-cloud-docs/discovery-data/getting-started.md

 These instructions apply to all managed deployments, including {{site.data.keyword.icp4dfull_notm}} as a Service instances.

-1. Click the {{site.data.keyword.discoveryshort}} instance you created to go to the service dashboard.
+1. Click the {{site.data.keyword.discoveryshort}} instance that you created to go to the service dashboard.

 1. On the **Manage** page, click **Launch Watson Discovery**.

-    If you're prompted to log in to the tooling, provide your {{site.data.keyword.cloud_notm}} credentials.
+    If you're prompted to log in, provide your {{site.data.keyword.cloud_notm}} credentials.

 ![Cloud Pak for Data only](images/desktop.png) **{{site.data.keyword.icp4dfull_notm}}**